How to Access Property Records in Arkansas

 - Topography - A survey document may note any contours and elevations within the property.

-- Surveyor's Certification - The document has a certification statement from the surveyor to affirm accuracy and compliance with the necessary standards.
+- Surveyor's Certification - The document includes a surveyor's certification statement affirming accuracy and compliance with the necessary standards.

-- Flood Zones - If applicable, the survey document shows information about flood zones and floodplain boundaries.
+- Flood Zones - The survey document shows information about flood zones and floodplain boundaries, if applicable.

 Understanding Property Ownership in Arkansas